Subito-it/SBTUITestTunnel/README.md

         // [SBTUITunneledApplication performCustomCommandNamed:object:];
     }];

 **Note** It is your responsibility to unregister the custom command when it is no longer needed.
-Failing to do so may end up with unexpected behaviours
+Failing to do so may end up with unexpected behaviours.

 **Test target**